Updated: June 23, 2022

 I can’t stress enough the importance of visuals in your blog post.
 It helps your audience scan your content, it helps them understand your story, not in the last place, visuals act as separators and transitions in your text.
 Have you heard the expression, “Show don’t tell?”
 That is because our brains are wired to remember visuals better than just plain text.

 Of course, the challenge here is to find visuals, that will best illustrate your ideas and that are specific to your story.
-For example, if you are writing a blog post about home-cooked meals, an image with an industrial kitchen will do you no good.
+For example, if you are writing a blog post about home-cooked meals, an image of an industrial kitchen will do you no good.

 One of the most important images for your blog post is your “feature image” – or the image you have at the top of your article, right next to your headline.
 It makes the first impression and it sets the tone for the rest of your post.